Malmö University Publications

 Lund University.

 Introduction: Into the fields of stubborn obstacles and lingering exclusion2022In: Accessibility Denied: Understanding Inaccessibility and Everyday Resistance to Inclusion for Persons with Disabilities / [ed] Hanna Egard, Kristofer Hansson, David Wästerfors, Oxon & New York: Routledge, 2022, p.
-1-10Chapter in book (Refereed)
+1-10Chapter in book (Other academic)

 Abstract [en]